pawatsethaput/OpenBank/REST-API-V1.1.md

     {
         "tags": [
             {
+                "tag": {
                     "id": "id of the tag",
                     "tag": "#thehashtag",
                     "user": {
                         "provider": "name of party that authorised the user e.g. bankname/facebook/twitter", "id": "provider id of the user making the comment", "display_name": "display name of user"
                     }
                 }
-        ],
-                "links": [
-            {
-                "rel": "transactions_by_tags",
-                "href": "transactions by tags",
-                "method": "GET",
-                "title": "Related transactions by tags"
             }
         ]
     }